A nearly pristine star from the Large Magellanic Cloud

 \begin{addendum}

 \item [Acknowledgements]

-We acknowledge The College at University of Chicago for their support of undergraduate research that led to the discovery of this star and supporting its analysis.
+We acknowledge The College at University of Chicago for their support of undergraduate research that led to the identification of this star and supporting its analysis.
 This paper includes data gathered with the 6.5 meter Magellan Telescopes located at Las Campanas Observatory, Chile.
 We thank the staff at Las Campanas Observatory for their support making the observations possible.
 APJ thanks Alex Drlica-Wagner, Harley Katz, Jenny Greene, and Diogo Souto for useful discussions; and Ian Roederer, Ian Thompson, and Steve Shectman for a comparison spectrum of \cdstar.
+We thank the reviewers for comments that significantly improved this article.
 We acknowledge support from the National Science Foundation under awards AST-2206264 (APJ, SMT, ZZ, PNT), AST-2338645 (KCS), and DGE2139841 (WC).
 APJ acknowledges the Alfred P. Sloan Research Fellowship and the University of Chicago's Research Computing Center.
 MB is supported through the Lise Meitner grant from the Max Planck Society and through the European Research Council (ERC) under the European Unions Horizon 2020 research and innovation programme (Grant agreement No. 949173).
 MH and JAJ acknowledge support from NASA grant 80NSSC24K0637.
 CFPL acknowledges funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 852839) and the Agence Nationale de la Recherche (ANR project ANR-24-CPJ1-0160-01).
 WC acknowledges support from a Gruber Science Fellowship at Yale University.
-JGF-T acknowledges the grants support provided by ANID Fondecyt Postdoc No. 3230001 (Sponsoring researcher), and from the Joint Committee ESO-Government of Chile under the agreement 2023 ORP 062/2023.
+JGF-T acknowledges the support provided by ANID Fondecyt Regular No. 1260371, ANID Fondecyt Postdoc No. 3230001 (Sponsoring researcher), the Joint Committee ESO-Government of Chile under the agreement 2023 ORP 062/2023 and the support of the Doctoral Program in Artificial Intelligence, DISC-UCN.
 This project has been supported by the LP2021-9 Lend\"ulet grant of the Hungarian Academy of Sciences.
 This work benefited from a workshop supported by the National Science Foundation under Grant No. OISE-1927130 (IReNA), the Kavli Institute for Cosmological Physics, and the University of Chicago Data Science Institute.

 Funding for the Sloan Digital Sky Survey V has been provided by the Alfred P. Sloan Foundation, the Heising-Simons Foundation, the National Science Foundation, and the Participating Institutions.
 SDSS acknowledges support and resources from the Center for High-Performance Computing at the University of Utah.
 SDSS telescopes are located at Apache Point Observatory, funded by the Astrophysical Research Consortium and operated by New Mexico State University, and at Las Campanas Observatory, operated by the Carnegie Institution for Science.
 The SDSS web site is \url{www.sdss.org}.